tibbotech/LUIS-Tester/docs/README.md

 ##### Validation

-This is a C-like expression returning either an empty string "" for SUCCESS, or an error string (e.g. "Value is out of bounds") in case of an invalid value.
+This is a Javascript expression returning either an empty string "" for SUCCESS, or an error string (e.g. "Value is out of bounds") in case of an invalid value.
 The message should inform the user of the valid range of values.

 Examples: